Alumni

 Resident Physician in Psychiatry at Northwestern Medicine

-Alumnus of English MA concentration in Literature, Medicine, and Culture (2021) and UNC School of Medicine (2021)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2021)

 Austin earned his M.D. from the University of North Carolina School of Medicine and M.A. in English, concentration in Literature, Medicine, and Culture.
 He earned his B.A. in Mathematical Statistics with minors in Biology and Chemistry from Wake Forest University.
 He plans to practice medicine as a psychiatrist, and is particularly interested in trauma, LGBTQ+ health, narrative medicine, eating disorders, and incarcerated health.
 He is a writer, having published numerous essays in platforms including Doximity Op-Med and The International Journal of Prisoner Health as well as an autobiographical creative non-fiction book entitled The Loose Ends Became Knots: An Illness Narrative.
 As a master’s student, he studied how the health humanities can provide an integrated approach to the conceptualization, understanding, and treatment of trauma as well as engaging in archival research in the field of asylum studies.